ivominic/nestjs_api_basics/README.md

 nest g module prisma
 nest g service prisma --no-spec
 This creates new module, and service without test specifications, that is going to be used for connecting modules with database.
+Prisma service needs to extend PrismaClient and in constructor has to call super() passing parameters for database connection.
+Each module that needs access to Prisma, needs to have imports: [PrismaModule] inside @Module decorator, that way gets access to providers inside Prisma module.
+In PrismaModule, @Module decorator, needs to have exports: [PrismaService] in order to use PrismaService from other modules.
+This process can be shortened by adding @Global() decorator over PrismaModule.
+That way, Prisma will bi accessible from all modules, without need to import it in every new module.
+Exporting PrismaService still needs to be done.
+Global module must be imported into app.module, for this to work.

 ## Description